(For academic year 2022/23 only)

 Applicants for the degree apprenticeship will follow the PwC recruitment process, which will include a range of assessment activities including an interview.

-We typically receive a high number of applications to our courses.
-To ensure that we treat all applications fairly, we may sometimes put your application on hold before making a final decision.
+We typically receive a high number of applications to our courses in the School of Computing.
+The number of applicants exceeds the number of places available and so, to ensure that we treat all applications fairly and equitably, we may sometimes put applications on hold until after the UCAS deadline before making a final decision.

-This is a normal part of our process and may mean you have to wait a little longer to hear from us.
+This is a normal part of our process for these courses and may mean applicants have to wait a little longer than usual to hear from us.
+It takes time to thoroughly assess all applications, but we aim to make all decisions by the end of March.

 Personal statements and references